joelonsql/pg-timeit/README.md

 (7 rows)

 --
--- pit.work() can be executed manually like in this example, -- or, run in the background by adding pg-pit-worker.sh -- to e.g. launchd or systemd, see Installation section.
+-- timeit.work() can be executed manually like in this example, -- or, run in the background by adding pg-timeit-worker.sh -- to e.g. launchd or systemd, see Installation section.
 --
-CALL pit.work(return_when_idle := true);
+CALL timeit.work(return_when_idle := true);
 NOTICE:  2023-01-27 22:05:17+01 working
 NOTICE:  2023-01-27 22:05:17+01 7 in queue
 NOTICE:  2023-01-27 22:05:17+01 7 in queue